The Endocannabinoid System For Dummies (We’ve Made It Easy For You)

 Have you ever been confused about the endocannabinoid system?
 Educate yourself.
 This guide will tell you everything you need to know.

 Have you ever wondered how THC works?
-Well, it just-so-happens to be a similar shape to a compound our bodies create naturally.
-Thanks to its shape, THC is able to tap into a network in our bodies called the endocannabinoid system.
+Well, it just-so-happens to have a similar structure to a compound our bodies create naturally.
+Thanks to its chemical structure, THC is able to tap into a network in our bodies called the endocannabinoid system.
 It’s this ability that gives THC it’s psychoactive effects.
 But, what is the endocannabinoid system and what does it do?
 To help you understand, we’ve created a handy guide to the endocannabinoid system for dummies.

 What is the endocannabinoid system (ECS)?

 The endocannabinoid system (ECS) refers to a collection of cell receptors and corresponding molecules.
 You can think of cell receptors like little locks on the surface of your cells.
 The keys to these locks are chemical molecules called agonists.
-Each time an agonist binds to a cell it relays a message, giving your cell specific direction.
+Each time an agonist binds to a cell it relays a message, causing a cascade of chemical effects.

 Endocannabinoids are like the body’s natural THC.
 In fact, endocannabinoids got their name from cannabis.
 Plant cannabinoids were discovered first.
 Endo means within, and cannabinoid referring to a compound that fits into cannabinoid receptors.

 There are two main endocannabinoid molecules, named anandamide and 2-Ag.
 Funny thing, scientists wouldn’t have discovered anandamide without THC.
 Psychoactive (THC) was first discovered by Israeli scientist Raphael Mechoulam back in the 1960s.
 His finding quickly spurred a rush to figure out how THC worked, and whether or not our own bodies produced a similar compound.